php-fig/fig-standards/proposed/http.md

 ##### Case-insensitive headers

 HTTP messages include case-insensitive headers.
-Headers are retrieved from classes implementing the HasHeadersInterface interface in a case-insensitive manner.
-Retrieving the "foo" header will return the same result as retrieving the "FoO" header.
+Headers are retrieved from classes implementing the `HasHeadersInterface` interface in a case-insensitive manner.
+For example, retrieving the "foo" header will return the same result as retrieving the "FoO" header.
 Similarly, setting the "Foo" header will overwrite any previously set "foo" header.

 ```php
 $message->setHeader('foo', 'bar');